cknips/b3form/README.md

      checkboxes.
   - `:select_size` taking an integer and is passed as size attribute to the select field.
 Can only be set on a select field
+  - `:multiple` taking a boolean value and sets the 'multiple' option for the select, to set the behaviour for the Chosen jQuery plugin.
+Can only be set on a select field
   - `:value` taking a string.
 Can only be set on text-like input fields.
   - `:name` taking a string